forquare/hashbang0.com/content/post/2008-09-26-sun-week-twelve.md

 The afternoon was spent trying to troubleshoot further, to no avail :(

 Friday morning was spent on getting this system to work.
 In downgraded the firmware, upgraded the firmware and a number of other things, but nothing has happened :( It is currently mid afternoon and I have a splitting headache.
-I can't wait for hometime so I can see my Faye :D And Aled is coming down too!
+I can't wait for home time so I can see my Faye :D And Aled is coming down too!

   [1]: http://www.sun.com/servers/entry/280r/
   [2]: http://www.sun.com/servers/entry/280r/